 So we have the issue of how to select which of the applicants shall be determined to have applications that are successful in a way that mirrors diversity in society.
 In this section I have provided evidence that there is currently lack of diversity (children of doctors and wealthy parents are over-represented).
+The lack of more recent evidence has come from the lack of more recent studies that have been published on this issue and the lack of information that has been made public despite a number of requests for information under the official information act.
 In Chapter 1 we considered the socio-economic gradient to health.
 In Chapter 2 we considered inequalities in New Zealand society.
 Here we have these ideas coming together and the suggestion that in New Zealand we have a competitive situation with people trying to get or take the 'upper hand'.